kimyuil/study/README.md

-# calcuratorFront
+# study
-make calcurator by Vanilla
+1. make calcurator by Vanilla
+2. make structure about worship